 Warranty: Lifetime

-The 3-qt.
+What we loved: The 3-qt.
 All-Clad stainless-steel sauté pan delivered consistently throughout every single test.
-It seared chicken thighs well, demonstrated even heating in our flour test, and browned onions up without scorching them.
-The D3 line is their tri-ply stainless-steel line, meaning the pan consists of two layers of 18/10 stainless steel sandwiching an aluminum core.
-The aluminum heats up fast and the stainless steel retains and distributes that heat across the cooking surface.
-While most stainless-steel cookware is constructed this way these days, All-Clad has been doing it for a while and has really perfected the form.
-These pans heat up at a steady rate, giving you plenty of control over the cooking process even when working with high heat.
+It seared chicken thighs well and browned onions up without scorching them.
+The D3 line is the brand’s tri-ply stainless-steel line, meaning the pan consists of two layers of stainless steel sandwiching an aluminum core.
+The aluminum heats up fast, and the stainless steel retains and distributes that heat across the cooking surface.
+While most stainless-steel cookware is constructed this way these days, All-Clad’s been doing it for a while and has really perfected the form.

 The D3 is one of the lightest we tested, which makes it easy to maneuver with one hand around the cooktop and into the oven.
 It also had the largest cooking surface relative to its volume (3 qt.).
-This gives you maximum surface area for searing meat and also allows liquid to evaporate faster for making pan sauces and reductions.
+This gives you maximum surface area for searing meat and also allows liquid to evaporate faster in pan sauces and reductions.

-Our main gripe with this pan is with its height.
+What we’d leave: Our main gripe with this pan is with its height.
 The All-Clad is not a very deep sauté pan—in fact, it has the shortest sides of all the pans we tested.
 All-Clad does make larger volume sauté pans, but they increase the diameter more than the height.
 We think a tweaking the ratio slightly would be nice for braising larger pieces of meat.

 Pros and cons